 Our electric vehicle charger was initially designed in 2009 as a diesel-fueled mobile charger for EV manufacturers to aid in testing their vehicles in the field.
 We have supplied these mobile chargers to five of the leading automakers in the USA.
 We are presently improving this product by replacing the diesel engine with a heavy duty 60,000-hour plus lifetime Toyota natural gas or propane engine.
-This product targets residential customers that own or are expected to own electric vehicles during the next five years.
+This product targets residential customers that own or are expected to own electric vehicles.